verrazzano/docs/content/en/docs/applications/kubernetes/create_kubernetes.md

   template:
     metadata:
       annotations:
-        verrazzano.io/metricsEnabled: "true" # This annotation is used in the ServiceMonitor YAML to replace whether metrics are enabled. verrazzano.io/metricsPath: /metrics  # This annotation is used in the ServiceMonitor YAML to replace the metrics path. verrazzano.io/metricsPort: "8080"    # This annotation is used in the ServiceMonitor YAML to replace the metrics port.
+        verrazzano.io/metricsEnabled: "true" # This annotation is used in the ServiceMonitor YAML to specify whether metrics are enabled. verrazzano.io/metricsPath: /metrics  # This annotation is used in the ServiceMonitor YAML to replace the metrics path. verrazzano.io/metricsPort: "8080"    # This annotation is used in the ServiceMonitor YAML to replace the metrics port.
       labels: